What are you searching for?

 The Center for Social and Economic Behavior (C-SEB) was established in 2015 as a result of the University of Cologne’s (UoC’s) successful application to the Excellence Initiative of the German government.
 In its institutional strategy “Meeting the Challenge of Change and Complexity”

-, the UoC defines four Key Profile Areas (KPAs) that address topics of high scientific, technological, and societal relevance.
+, the UoC defines five Key Profile Areas (KPAs) that address topics of high scientific, technological and societal relevance.
 These four KPAs belong to strong international and national networks and are partners in cooperation projects with many regional non-university research institutes as well as industrial partners.

 which is associated with KPA II and houses various research endeavors on social and economic behavior.

-The economists of the C-SEB work at the Student Service Center (SSC).
+The economists of C-SEB work at the Student Service Center (SSC).

-The psychologists of the C-SEB are located at the Bauwens Building.
+The psychologists of C-SEB are located at the Bauwens Building.

 All members of the center meet frequently for joint academic events.

 The focus of these meetings is on scientific exchange and the planning of collaborative research projects.